UWPCE-PythonCert/PythonCertDevel/source/exercises/context-managers-exercise.rst

 ------------

-Allow the ``Timer`` context manager to take a file-like object as an argument (the default should be sys.stdout).
+Allow the ``Timer`` context manager to take a file-like object as an argument (the default should be ``sys.stdout``).
 The results of the timing should be printed to the file-like object.
 You could also pass in a name for this particular context, so the message in the file-like object is labeled -- kind of a poor man's logging system.

 Extra Extra Credit
 ------------------

-Implement this a a generator, wrapped by the:
+Implement this as a generator, wrapped by the:

 ``contextlib.contextmanager``